 What if you have more strength?
 For example:

 What if responder has 6 or more of his major?
 That suit is always rebiddable and there is really no need for new-minor forcing (responder knows there are at least 8 trumps).
-Also note that new minor forcing is used only when the rebid is in notrump.
+With enough for game, responder can jump to 4-of-his-major.
+Also note that New Minor Forcing is used only when the rebid is in notrump.